David Benton

 Legislative style

-- •Sponsored an ordinance for greenway conservation easement agreements to protect natural spaces.
+- •Spearheaded an ordinance approving greenway conservation easement agreements to enhance local parks.

-- •Supported a resolution accepting a grant for public safety initiatives from the Nashville Police + Public Safety Alliance.
+- •Supported a resolution accepting a grant to fund testing for the Metropolitan Nashville Police Department.

 Voting record